 On most prominent public holidays, Seoul resembles a zombie town.
-I’d only heard about it and never experienced it until Lunar New Year, last month.
+I’d only heard about it and never experienced it until Lunar New Year last month.
 For starters, getting out of Seoul becomes a nightmare.
 If you have a car, it’s best to leave in the wee hours (around 2 AM) of the morning.
 For the rest of us mortals, who depend on the KTX/ITX or the intercity buses, tickets are as easy to get as freshly baked egg tarts.
 Fortunately, Chuncheon, in Gangwon-do Province, can also be reached by subway transfers between the Gyeongui–Jungang Line and Gyeongchun Line.
-In hindsight, it turned out to be a wise decision to escape packed roads and crowded trains.
-The subway, in contrast, was a smooth two-hour ride to Chuncheon.
+In hindsight, it turned out to be a better way to escape packed roads and crowded trains.
+The subway was a smooth two-hour ride to Chuncheon.

-We reached Chuncheon shortly before lunch and head directly to the local tourism booth — near the exit.
+We reached Chuncheon shortly before lunch and walked directly to the local tourism booth — next to the exit.
 We picked up maps and got a rough itinerary from the local tourist guide.
-We covered a lot of ground, over a period of a day and half, either walking or using public transport (bus/cab).
-If you want to save time, you can also opt for the Chuncheon Tour Bus instead.
+We covered a lot of ground over a period of a day and half.
+Sometimes we walked and when we were tired, we used public transport (bus/cab).
+If you want to save time, you can opt for the Chuncheon Tour Bus instead.
 There are three tour courses and you can board the bus outside Chuncheon Station.
-Chuncheon is famous for a lot many things, but if you have barely two days (in winter), here’s a list of the top 10 things you might want to see, taste, or experience.
+Chuncheon is famous for a lot of things.
+If you have barely two days (in winter), here’s a list of the top 10 things you might want to see, taste, or experience.

 1.Taste the Smoky Flavours of Dakgalbi